Vevark/ACC-Mini-Project/README.md

 ```
 to distribute tasks in different worker containers start working on RabbitMQ solver.

-There's gonna be 2 docker_worker docker containers and 1 rabbitmq docker container with the calculation solving on rabbitmq server.
+There's gonna be 2 worker docker containers and 1 rabbitmq docker container with the calculation solving on RabbitMQ server.